Can Europe build itself a rival to Google? – DW – 12/06/2024

 EU's quest for digital sovereignty

 The idea ties into a popular trend in European politics: digital sovereignty.
-Pushed in particular by former French Commissioner Thierry Breton, the argument is that the EU requires control over key digital infrastructure and services to reduce its reliance other global powers.
+Pushed in particular by France's Thierry Breton, the EU's former commissioner for the internal market, the argument is that the EU requires control over key digital infrastructure and services to reduce its reliance other global powers.

-Kenneth Proll thinks the "flavor of it is more in the nature of autonomy."
-The senior fellow at the Atlantic Council's Europe Center and professor of EU law told DW: "There should be a European option in some of these areas that are currently dominated by the US providers.
-So, that is how I understand this latest business venture and obviously it points to the possibility that there will be tenser relations between the US and the EU under a Trump administration, so they're trying to identify having a European option as a market advantage."
+Kenneth Propp thinks the "flavor of it is more in the nature of autonomy."
+The senior fellow at the Atlantic Council's Europe Center and professor of EU law told DW that "there should be a European option" in some areas currently dominated by US providers.

+"That is how I understand this latest business venture, and obviously it points to the possibility that there will be tenser relations between the US and the EU under a Trump administration, so they're trying to identify having a European option as a market advantage," he said.

 Right time to take on Google?